alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 8-cwd_state - Script that writes into the file ls_cwd_content the result of the commmand ls -la

 feat: 9-duplicate_last_line - Script that duplicates the last line of the file iacta

+feat: 10-no_more_js - Script that deletes all regular files with a .js extention